slimgroup/CloudSegyIO.jl/README.md

-# CloudSeisIO.jl
+# CloudSegyIO.jl
-SeisIO overlay for writing to Cloud buckets
+SegyIO overlay for writing to Cloud buckets